vatesfr/xen-orchestra/docs/troubleshooting.md

 ## XOA boot issues

 XOA is configured in HVM.
-It means you need a hardware that support HVM instructions (almost all hardware since 2011).
-If it's not the case, the symptom is this one:
+It means you need hardware that supports HVM instructions (almost all hardware since 2011).
+If that's not the case, the symptom is this:

 1. XOA VM starts for few seconds
-2. Then shutdown itself
+2. Then it shuts down

 Please check that you have enabled virtualization settings in your BIOS or upgrade your hardware.

 ## XOA configuration

-XOA is a virtual appliance running Debian and Xen Orchestra.
-If you have any problem, the first thing to do is to use our check service by running the `xoa check` command in a terminal:
+XOA is a virtual appliance running Debian with Xen Orchestra installed.
+If you have any problems, the first thing to do is to use our check service by running the `xoa check` command in a terminal:

 ```
 $ xoa check